![]() |

 You can create lighter builds by selecting the Download on Build option.

-Using this option the models will be downloaded the first time the game starts instead of copied in the build.
+The models will be downloaded the first time the game starts instead of bundled in the build.

 If you have loaded a model locally you need to set its URL through the expanded view, otherwise it will be copied in the build.